MikeWills/Uglee/readme.md

 * You can ban users
 * The bot can have per-room settings.
 So you can move it between rooms easily.
 * The bot can keep track of the play count and boot after so many songs.
 (Beta, known issues)
+* The bot can use a DJ queue.
+(This feature isn't well tested and is in alpha stage)